ArtikLamartik/CommandPower/README.md

 Include Information: Clearly mention the purpose and functionality of your app in the pull request.

 Note:
-Desktop Requirement: Keep the CommandPower folder and its contents, including the CP.bat file, on your desktop.
+Desktop Requirement: Keep the CommandPower folder and its contents, including the BootLoader.bat file, on your desktop.

 Booting Process:
-You need to click on CP.bat file.
+You need to click on BootLoader.bat file.

-v1.0.2
+With WinBatchBox

+v1.0.3